arkayenro/arkinventory/ChangeHistory.md

+# 3.10.01 Alpha 3 (xx-OCT-2022)
+ - fixed - upgrade icon should now display if using pawn

 # 3.10.01 Alpha 2 (27-OCT-2022)
  - changed - object data that cannot be retrieved after 10 attempts is marked as dead (should stop constant requests for unknown items)